“You have been criticizing yourself for years, and it hasn’t worked. Try approving of yourself and see what happens.”

 ~ Louise L. Hay

 My self-love journey is an ongoing process.
 On more occasions than I like to remember, my mind imprisons me.
-I get trapped in all the thoughts.
+I become trapped in all the thoughts.
 Fear, guilt, shame, anxiety and depression whirl around like a hate hurricane in my head.
 They’re up there with all the happy thoughts too.
 But just one little jittery feeling, small doubt, or beautiful Instagram post easily puts me in the throws of these thoughts:

 “Why does her life look better than mine?”

-“How is it she is so photogenic and I look like an awkward boob when I snap my self-portrait?”
+“How is it she is so photogenic, and I look like an awkward boob when I snap a selfie?”

 “I’m just not good enough at this writing and blogging thing.
 I should just give up.”

 “I’ll never get my finances in order.
 I’m hopeless.
 I’m not worthy of the stuff I do have.”

 You get the idea.
 And I’m sure you have a few of your own that you threw in there after reading my list.

 It’s hard to believe that we willingly allow this to happen.
 I mean, who in their right mind enjoys berating themselves?
 I’m wagging a finger at myself right now.
 Life is a miracle, and yet, we choose to wallow in negativity.
 It becomes such a bad habit that you start to wonder if you’re ever going to see the light again.